Table of Contents

 Sometimes one simple f*ck it can become a great motivational factor to step out of the comfort zone.

 What’s more important is the way we step out is never easy, nor will become easier.

-I often compare it with running; when I have long distance (about 15k run) I force myself as hard as I can to be faster from the previous run, and for some it may be the same level of stress and effort for 5k run.
+I often compare it with running; when I have long distance (about 15k run) I force myself as hard as I can to be faster from the previous run, and for some, it may be the same level of stress and effort for a 5k run.

 Recommended: 5 Life Lessons to Learn From The Alchemist

 You see, it never gets easier.
-Not in running, not in project, nor in life.
+Not in running, not in a project, nor in life.
 We just have to find comfort in being uncomfortable.
-We do upgrade ourselves to function on higher rate and bigger problems with the same force we used in the low level.
+We do upgrade ourselves to function on higher rate and bigger problems with the same force we used at the low level.